 As of June 30, 2011, we had approximately \$78,000 of cash and cash equivalents.
 We believe that our existing cash and cash equivalents, along with revenues from product sales, will not be sufficient to enable us to fund our operating expenses and capital expenditure requirements for the next twelve (12) months.
 To the extent this capital is insufficient to meet our future capital requirements, we will need to finance our cash needs through public or private equity offerings, debt financings, corporate collaboration and licensing arrangements or other financing alternatives.
-Additional equity or debt financing, or corporate collaboration and licensing arrangements, may not be available on acceptable terms, if at all.
+Additional equity or debt financing, or corporate collaboration and licensing arrangements, if at all.